freenas/freenas-docs/userguide/install.rst

 .. warning:: The :command:`dd` command is very powerful and can destroy any existing data on the specified device.
 Make **absolutely sure** of the device name to write to and do not mistype the device name when using :command:`dd`!
-If you are uncomfortable using this command, write the :file:`.iso` file to a CD instead.
+The use of this command can be avoided by writing the :file:`.iso` file to a CD instead.

 .. code-block:: none